How Uninhabited Terrain Became a Hotbed for Black Market Marijuana

 More than 57 percent of California voters approved Proposition 64, the Adult Use of Marijuana Act, in 2016, which legalized the recreational use of marijuana.

 Californians have led the push to soften cannabis laws in the United States since 1972 with Proposition 9, a failed ballot initiative that attempted to legalize marijuana.
-Eventually, in 1996, more than 55 percent of state voters supported Proposition 215 allowing the medical use of cannabis.
+Eventually, in 1996, more than 55 percent of state voters supported Proposition 215, allowing the medical use of cannabis.

 But unlicensed cannabis cultivation and sales are prohibited, and cultivation is still illegal under federal law.

-Around 2015, a group of about 100 people moved from the Midwest and bought private property in Siskiyou County, where they started cultivating outdoor marijuana grows, Mr. LaRue said.
+About nine years ago, a group of about 100 people moved from the Midwest and bought private property in Siskiyou County, where they started cultivating outdoor marijuana grows, according to Mr. LaRue.

-The land was cheap then; 2.5-acre parcels sold for about $500, but today the same land is worth between $30,000 to $40,000 because illegal grow operations are lucrative and the sites are in high demand, he said.
+The land was cheap then; 2.5-acre parcels sold for about $500, but today the same land is worth between $30,000 and $40,000 because illegal grow operations are lucrative and the sites are in high demand, he said.

-He estimates there are currently about 10,000 people involved in illegal cannabis cultivation.
+Mr. LaRue estimated that there are currently about 10,000 people involved in illegal cannabis cultivation.

 “Everything has kind of turned into what I call the gray market because everything is just dirty,” he said.
 “You really don’t know what’s legit and what isn’t ... and the average user has no clue.”

-“People are buying it as medicine for cancer patients and actually just smoking and consuming carcinogens.
-That should be troubling for the state.
+“People are buying it as medicine for cancer patients and actually just smoking and consuming carcinogens,“ he said. ”That should be troubling for the state.
 That’s a public health issue.”

 image-5676518

-Marijuana is weighed on a scale at Virgil Grant's dispensary in Los Angeles on Feb.8, 2018.
+Marijuana is weighed on a scale at Virgil Grant's dispensary in Los Angeles on Feb.
+8, 2018.
 In California, it is a felony to plant, cultivate, harvest, dry, or process more than six cannabis plants “to intentionally or with gross negligence cause substantial environmental harm to surface or groundwater,” according to the California Department of Cannabis Control.
-(Frederic J. Brown/AFP via Getty Images)
+Frederic J. Brown/AFP via Getty Images

 Penalties for Illegal Cultivation

-Anyone 18 years or older convicted of planting, cultivating, harvesting, drying, or processing more than six living cannabis plants can face misdemeanor charges and up to six months in a county jail or a fine of up to $500, or both, under Article 11358 of the California Health and Safety Code.
+Anyone aged 18 or older convicted of planting, cultivating, harvesting, drying, or processing more than six living cannabis plants can face misdemeanor charges and up to six months in a county jail or a fine of up to $500, or both, under Article 11358 of the California Health and Safety Code.

 The DCC did not provide any statistics indicating how many people, if any, have been convicted and sentenced to jail time and stipulated that the prosecution of such crimes “is dependent on the jurisdiction where they occurred.”